OCA/multi-company/partner_base_multicompany_default/README.rst

 Known issues / Roadmap
 ======================

-Since this module propagates product accounts based on the account code, it should only be used in a database where all companies belong to the same country.
+Since this module propagates partner accounts based on the account code, it should only be used in a database where all companies belong to the same country.

 We could add a wizard that allows the user to select multiple products and propagate